romi/plantdb/README.md

 - scans: http://0.0.0.0:5000/scans
 - '2018-12-17_17-05-35' dataset: http://0.0.0.0:5000/scans/2018-12-17_17-05-35

-### Python API
+## Minimal Python API

-Here is a minimal example how to access DB in Python:
+Here is a minimal example how to access DB in Python.
+It assumes you got the example dataset, extracted it and that you defined its location under the environment variable `DB_LOCATION`:
 ```python
 # Get the environment variable $DB_LOCATION
 import os